/terms/freshness-signals · 4 min read · intermediate

 How often should I update content?

-Update when there's a real change — new data, new vendor pricing, corrected claim, evolved best practice.
+Update when there's a real change: new data, new vendor pricing, corrected claim, evolved best practice.
 Calendar-driven updates without real content change tend to underperform calendar-driven updates that actually rewrite substance.
+Note that 'fresher' is a relative concept: Ahrefs' July 2025 analysis found AI-cited content is still 2.9 years old on average across all AI assistants, so even AI engines mostly cite long-lived content (see Status section).

 Do AI engines weight freshness differently from Google's classical search?